Tutorial Gateway

 print(add())

-Python lambda function is powerful when we use this anonymous function inside a function.
+It is powerful when we use this anonymous function inside a method.
 Here, we declared a function that accepts one argument.
-Inside the function, we used a Python lambda expression to multiply that value with the unknown number of times.
+Then, inside the method, we used this expression to multiply that value by the unknown number of times.

 def new_func(n):